invertedv/testGo/docs/examples.md

 [buildData](https://invertedv.github.io/testGo/buildData.html#targets) page.

 On a monthly basis, some of these states are quite rare -- especially default.
-In a data set of 3MM loans, there may be only ~10,000 defaults. goMortage will fit a model here, though you may need to use l2Reg.
+In a data set of 3MM loans, there may be only ~10,000 defaults. goMortage will fit a model, though you may need to use l2Reg.
 The example here, though, stratifies on the target at Pass 2.

 If you've worked through the tutorial, you'll notice a strong overlap with the DQ model.